-Washington’s Safe Medication Return lets people dispose of household prescription and over-the-counter medications (including medications for household pets).
+Washington’s Safe Medication Return lets people dispose of household over-the-counter, and prescription medications (including medications for household pets).

 Safe Medication Return is for household medication.
 You may not use it to dispose of business-generated pharmaceutical waste.
 If you are a business, please visit the Department of Ecology Pharmaceutical Waste website for more information.